Sky Srpska

-Sky Srpska was a planned airline in the Republic of Srpska, Bosnia and Herzegovina.
+Sky Srpska was a planned airline in the Republika Srpska, Bosnia and Herzegovina.
 The airline was a public enterprise owned by the entity government and had its hub at the Banja Luka International Airport.
-The airline launched international services in July 2010 after signing a cooperation agreement with Adria Airways, selling seats for flights from Banja Luka to Ljubljana.
-The Republic of Srpska government delayed the launch of the airline on several occasions, but ultimately decided to end its support in 2012 due to the airlines lack of funds to lease an aircraft.
+The airline launched international services in July 2010 after a cooperation agreement with Adria Airways from Slovenia, selling flights from Banja Luka to Ljubljana.
+The Republika Srpska government delayed the launch of the airline several times, but ultimately decided to end its support in 2012 due to the airlines lack of funds to lease a proper aircraft.